Schell in 2008

 Schell has received awards from BMI and the Concorso Internazionale «Luigi Russolo», and his work has been supported by Meet the Composer, the American Composers Forum's Performance Incentive Fund, and the Electronic Arts Grants Program of the Experimental Television Center.

-Schell also works as a systems engineer and technical writer in Seattle.
+Schell also works as a systems engineer in Seattle.

 For more information, contact Michael